ts-essentials/ts-essentials/lib/deep-non-nullable/README.md

 //   ^? { name: string; employees: { name: string }[] }
 ```

-Useful when object type, where property values can be both `undefined` and `null`, is a source of truth and you need to
+Useful when object type, where property values can be either `undefined` or `null`, is a source of truth and you need to
-have non-nullable object type, where property values cannot be both `undefined` and `null`
+have non-nullable object type, meaning property values cannot be either `undefined` or `null`

 TS Playground – https://tsplay.dev/wE75ym